How to start a sole proprietorship in Denmark?

 Can you convert a sole proprietorship in Denmark to a limited liability company later?

-Yes, you can convert your sole proprietorship in Denmark to a limited liability company later.
+You can convert your sole proprietorship in Denmark to a limited liability company later.

 There are different types of limited liability companies in Denmark, but most clients will opt-in for an “ApS”.

-This is the smallest type of limited liability company in Denmark.
+The ApS is the smallest type of limited liability company in Denmark.

 In general, this use of a private address is approved by the business authority.